CS360S26turtle/turtle-events/README.md

 My Students: This frame displays the current students that a tutor type of user is currently teaching on a single screen.

+Chat Screen: This screen displays the chatting function of the application where students and tutors can communicate with each other.

 ---